NGWPC/hydrovis/Source/RnR/terraform/README.md

 ### Configuration (variables)

 To streamline the deployment process and avoid being prompted for every variable, you can create a terraform.tfvars file to predefine values for the target-specific variables in your Terraform configuration.
-This file allows you to set values for variables such as region, vpc_id, subnet_id, instance_type, rocky_linux_ami_id, git_repo_url, git_branch, and rnr_s3_bucket.
+This file allows you to set values for variables such as region, vpc_id, subnet_id, instance_type, rocky_linux_ami_id, git_repo_url, git_branch, rnr_s3_bucket, and rfc_geopackage_data.
 By populating the terraform.tfvars file with these values, Terraform will automatically use them during the deployment, ensuring consistency across environments and eliminating the need for manual input.

 Simply create the terraform.tfvars file in the root directory of your Terraform project, and add entries like region = "us-west-2", vpc_id = "vpc-xxxxxx", etc., corresponding to the variables you want to set.
 A common practice in Terraform to manage different configurations for various environments such as development, staging, and production is to create multiple tfvars files and target them per environment.
 For each environment, create a separate .tfvars file.
 For example: